m7kvqbe1/election-polling/README.md

 ## General Notes

-Although some unit testing has been done and the API is complete I have been bad and skipped out functional testing of the API which would usually be performed using the Symfony WebTestCase class to test all the endpoints: http://symfony.com/doc/current/book/testing.html#functional-tests
+Although some unit testing has been done and the API is complete I've skipped out functional testing of the API which would usually be performed using the Symfony WebTestCase class to test all the endpoints: http://symfony.com/doc/current/book/testing.html#functional-tests

 The following feature has not yet been fully implemented due to time constraints: